enjoy-digital/litex/doc/source/docs/introducing_litesata/about_litesata.rst

 About LiteSATA
 ================

-LiteSATA provides a small footprint and configurable SATA1/2/3 core.
+LiteSATA provides a small footprint and configurable SATA gen1/2/3 core.

 LiteSATA is part of LiteX libraries whose aims is to lower entry level of complex FPGA IP cores by providing simple, elegant and efficient implementations of